thesattiraju/cli-tools-docker/README.md

 Say your kubeconfig is in a directory /home/user/.kube, mount this directory to the container by adding this to your run command `-m /home/user/.kube:/tmp` and set the KUBECONFIG environment variable on the flow.

-You need to add `-m /home/user/.kube:/tmp -env KUBECONFIG=/tmp/config` to your docker run commands
+You need to add `-v /home/user/.kube:/tmp --env KUBECONFIG=/tmp/config` to your docker run commands